 - OR, Use 2 ounces of cinnamon whiskey, plus 2 ounces of Grand Marnier.

-Un-Whiskey Vanilla Butter Sauce (alcohol free)
+Alcohol-Free Vanilla Butter Sauce

 All of the alcohol cooks out of this sauce when made as directed.
 However, if you prefer not to use alcohol in your cooking at all: